 When Jim Phelps is getting his mission on the airplane, his team is shown one by one.
 In the dossiers there are aliases.
 The aliases are as follows: for Jack Harmon (Emilio Estevez), his alias is "Tony Baretta" (the character from the cop show Baretta (1975).
 For Sarah Davies (Kristin Scott Thomas), her alias is "'Sarah Walker'", Hannah Williams' (Ingeborga Dapkunaite) alias is Pauline Brady, and Ethan Hunt's (Tom Cruise) alias is Phillipe Douchette.

-In the scene where Ethan Hunt studies Senator John Waltzer appearing in a TV interview, in order to impersonate him later, it is (of course) Tom Cruise himself on the TV screen.
-So, strictly speaking, it can be maintained that Cruise actually has two roles in this film, as Ethan Hunt and as the real Senator.
+In the scene where Ethan Hunt studies Senator John Waltzer appearing in a television interview, in order to impersonate him later, it is (of course) Tom Cruise himself on the television screen.
+So, strictly speaking, it can be maintained that Cruise actually has two roles in this film, as Ethan Hunt, and as the real Senator.

 The helicopter in the climactic action scene is an MD Helicopters 520N NOTAR.
 NOTAR (an acronym derived from the phrase "no tail rotor") generates torque-countering thrust by creating laminar air flow around its tail boom instead of by using a traditional tail rotor.

-Reportedly, David Koepp was paid $1 million to rewrite an original script by Willard Huyck and Gloria Katz.
+Reportedly, David Koepp was paid one million dollars to rewrite an original script by Willard Huyck and Gloria Katz.
 According to one project source, there were problems with dialogue and story development.
 However, the basic plot remained intact.

 The script that Tom Cruise approved called for a final showdown to take place on top of a moving train.
 The actor wanted to use the famously fast French train the TGV but rail authorities did not want any part of the stunt performed on their trains.
 When that was no longer a problem, the track was not available.
 Brian De Palma visited railroads on two continents trying to get permission.
 Cruise took the train owners out to dinner and the next day they were allowed to use it.
 For the actual sequence, the actor wanted wind that was so powerful that it could knock him off the train.
 Cruise had difficulty finding the right machine that would create the wind velocity that would look visually accurate before remembering a simulator he used while training as a skydiver.
 The only machine of its kind in Europe was located and acquired.
 Cruise had it produce winds up to 140 miles per hour so it would distort his face.
 Exterior shots of the train were filmed on the Glasgow South Western Line, between New Cumnock, Dumfries and Annan.
 Most of the sequence, however, was filmed on a stage against a blue screen for later digitizing by the visual effects team at Industrial Light & Magic.